sugarlabs/musicblocks/documentation/README.md

 To maximize screen real estate, Music Blocks overlays the program elements (stacks of blocks) on top of the canvas.
-These blocks can be hidden at any time will running the program.
+These blocks can be hidden at any time while running the program.

 Toolbars
 --------

-There are three toolbars: (1) the Main toolbar across the top of the screen; (2) the Secondary toolbar on the right side of the screen; and (3) the Palette toolbar on the left side of the screen.
-An additional menu appears when a "long press" is applied to a stack of blocks.
+There are three toolbars:

+(1) the Main toolbar across the top of the screen.

+(2) the Secondary toolbar on the right side of the screen.

+(3) the Palette toolbar on the left side of the screen.
+(An additional menu appears when a "long press" is applied to a stack of blocks).

 There is also a utility panel with additional controls.

 These toolbars are described in detail in the [Turtle Blocks documentation